Skip to main content

 • Harmonization Numbers: A Harmonization Number is a specific designation that the international mailing system assigns to products, so they can keep records of the types of items being imported into foreign countries.

-• Some Countries Require Harmonization Numbers: Some foreign countries' customs departments require Harmonization Numbers to determine the customs duties and import taxes that recipients need to pay when their shipment gets imported into their specific country.
+• Harmonization Numbers help other destination countries determine the customs duties and import taxes that recipients need to pay when their shipments get imported.

 U.S. military addresses also require Harmonization Numbers